0xmoei/geth-prysm-node/fusaka-update.md

 ```

 ## Replace the following code
-* I added some descriptions that what part of the previous `docker-compose.yml` has been changed
+* I added descriptions of changes made to the previous `docker-compose.yml` file.
 ```
 services:
   geth: